Carbon Offset Standards

 Emissions calculations

-11. Modelled calculation methodologies must use an accepted methodology where available, including the WRI Greenhouse Gas Protocol, national methodologies such as DEFRA and the EPA, and those produced by respected independent organisations such ISO, IEA, IPCC and the EU.
+12. Modelled calculation methodologies must use an accepted methodology where available, including the WRI Greenhouse Gas Protocol, national methodologies such as DESNZ and the EPA, and those produced by respected independent organisations such ISO, IEA, IPCC and the EU.

 Website checks

-23. Offset providers and resellers must provide consumers at least two out of three of the following at or before the point of sale: total price, price per tonne and total tCO2e.
+24. Offset providers and resellers must provide consumers at least two out of three of the following at or before the point of sale: total price, price per tonne and total tCO2e.
+It should also be clear to the consumer if the sales taxes are included or excluded where they exist in the country of purchase.

-31. General information should normally be provided on the role of carbon offsetting in tackling climate change and the ethical importance of reducing native carbon footprints (‘internal reduction’) before carbon offsetting (‘external reduction’).
+31. General information should normally be provided on the role of carbon offsetting in tackling climate change and the ethical importance of reducing an organisation’s own carbon footprint before or concurrently offsetting residual emissions.

 33. CO2 emissions must be clearly differentiated from CO2 equivalent emissions.